AbuTalha3/OOP_school_library/README.md

 Upcoming improvements:

-- [] Improve the app to include more feilds.
+- [] Improve the app to include more fields.
+- Add borrowing of books
+- Permission of Parents for students under 18 years of age

 <p align="right">(<a href="#readme-top">back to top</a>)</p>